Choosing the Right Propane Tank Size for Your BTU Load

 Propane Storage

-Propane is stored in pressurized tanks designed for long-term outdoor storage.
+Propane is stored in above-ground or underground pressurized tanks designed for long-term outdoor storage.
 The fuel is stable and does not degrade, eliminating the need for stabilizers or polishing.

 Propane tanks are also equipped with safety valves and pressure relief systems to prevent over-pressurization.